Abdulaziz-Alzahrani/Disaster-Response-Pipelines/README.md

 specific type of disaster results in higher readiness, better warnings, and decreased susceptibility.

-This project focuses on building a "Disaster Response Pipeline", which classifies disaster messages by filtering messages, tweets and any text put on social media into categories using a supervised machine learning model trained on `Figure Eight` dataset.
+This project focuses on building a "Disaster Response Pipeline", which classifies disaster messages by filtering messages, tweets and any text put on social media into categories using a supervised machine learning model trained on a dataset from "Figure Eight".
 This project is made from three components which are:
 ### A) ETL Pipeline:
 In this section the data is extracted from two datasets where it gets merged, cleaned and stored in SQLite database.